 - At this point stop the fermentation by transferring to an airtight container and refrigerating for up to 1 week (see below for cooking and freezing instructions).

--The black and gray spots on the tempeh are the mold spores, and they are completely edible.
+-Black and gray spots may appear on the tempeh.
+These are the mold spores, and they are completely edible.
 The tempeh should smell nutty, mushroomy and it might have a hint of ammonia.
 If it smells bad, is mushy or slimy then throw it out.

 – In general, it is tastier if you stop fermentation before the tempeh starts to spore.
 However, if you want to save mold spores for future batches, you can find instructions here.

 -Tempeh can be eaten raw, though it is generally steamed before eating.
-Tempeh can also be frozen for up to three months, but you will definitely need to steam it first.
+Steamed tempeh can also be frozen for up to three months.

 -Steam it for 20 minutes in a steaming basket, or with a colander over a pot of boiling water.